Art and Photography

-Pupils can opt to continue studying art in Year 9 foundation course to extend their experience in key techniques including photography and film based media.
+Pupils can opt to continue studying art in Year 9 foundation course to extend their experience in key techniques including fine art, photography and film based media.
 This course provides a good grounding for GCSE in either year 10 or 11 and there are opportunities to work with our external partners, galleries, arts organisations or creative professionals

 Pupils can opt for Art and/or Photography.
 GCSE option subjects are taught in ONE year.
 Pupils are taught in mixed ability groups, given weekly homework (minimum of 1 ½ hours), go on trips and take part in workshops.
 Having spent the first term developing and refining their skills pupils are expected to develop a personal line of enquiry for their exam unit which they start at the beginning of the spring term.
 Pupils are encouraged to be involved with the artists exhibiting in The Portman Gallery (Morpeth’s art gallery).
 Classrooms are available to pupils to continue work independently after school.
-Students this year will have a chance to visit Paris.

 At Morpeth Sixth Form, students can study Art and/or Photography at A level.
 We have excellent facilities with two dark rooms, a suite of iMacs and a sixth form studio for practical work.
 Students visit a range of galleries and museums.
 The College has developed links with the University of the Arts to support students with post 18 decisions and has also organised visits to other universities e.g. Brighton and St Martin’s School of Art.